Yin Chung-jung: Assessment

 Because he served in the Shanghai consortium in his early years, Yin Chung-jung strongly believed in the importance of the market economy.
 Under this concept, in addition to strengthening private competitiveness and import substitution, he has always advocated that planned free trade can promote economic growth.
 This policy, which was supported by academic scholars, ceased to be the mainstream of Taiwan's economic policy after he resigned as Minister in 1955.
 It is generally believed that the suspension of Yin's free trade policy also indirectly caused the appearance of a bubble economy caused by Taiwan's excessively high foreign exchange deposits in the late 1980s.

 In addition, although some people think that his practice of coaching private enterprises is suspected of supporting consortia, in general, his market economy and the development of local enterprises were quite successful in the context of Taiwan and its largely trade-oriented economy.

 Yin was considered extremely honest, living a thrifty life.
 He once received more than 400,000 US dollars in commissions for negotiating trade affairs with Japan, all of which he donated for public use.
 There were rumors that his family needed to rely on other people's support for their livelihood.
 After Yin died, he did not even have funeral expenses.
 This generated a national uproar after the matter became public.
 Yin's deeds were included in "The Biography of Famous People in the Republic of China".

 Despite his background in science and engineering, Yin also has a solid knowledge of Chinese literature and culture.
 During his tenure at the Transport Ministry, he began to compile the chronicle of Guo Songtao, one of China's first diplomatic envoys to foreign countries, and also helped write annotations to the Lüshi Chunqiu.

 According to Hoover Institution scholar Ramon H. Myers, Yin "was probably the most brilliant technocrat-official of the 1950s.
 He was largely responsible for persuading key government officials to reform the foreign exchange system in order to orientate Taiwan's economy to the world market."

 Yin is considered the mentor of Li Kwoh-ting (K. T. Li), another key protagonist of the Taiwan Miracle.
 Scholar Ezra Vogel has called Yin and Li the "two great leaders of economic modernization" in Taiwan.

 Family

-Yin served his mother Shi Shouzhen with filial piety.
+Yin served his mother Shih Shou-chen with filial piety.
 He celebrated his mother's 90th birthday at the Grand Hotel in 1962.
 She died on 18 October 1963 at the age of 91.
 He had a younger brother, Yin Shuming.
-His wife, Cheng Zhanying, worked in the Linda Garden, a flower shop on Nanjing East Road, around 1965.
+His wife, Cheng Chan-ying, worked in the Linda Garden, a flower shop on Nanjing East Road, around 1965.
 The main reason for her flower shop was to earn income and invest in relief of outstanding middle school students.